dotnet/docs-maui/docs/user-interface/layouts/custom.md

 }
 ```

 In this example, `CustomGridLayoutManager` derives from .NET MAUI's <xref:Microsoft.Maui.Layouts.GridLayoutManager> class, and overrides its <xref:Microsoft.Maui.Layouts.GridLayoutManager.Measure%2A> method.
-This custom layout manager ensures that the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> for the <xref:Microsoft.Maui.Controls.Grid> includes enough rows to account for each `Grid.Row` attached property set in a child view.
-Without this modification, the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> for the <xref:Microsoft.Maui.Controls.Grid> would have to be specified at design time.
+This custom layout manager ensures that at runtime the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> for the <xref:Microsoft.Maui.Controls.Grid> includes enough rows to account for each `Grid.Row` attached property set in a child view.
+Without this modification, the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> for the <xref:Microsoft.Maui.Controls.Grid> would need to be specified at design time.

+> [!IMPORTANT]
+> When modifying the behavior of an existing layout manager, don't forget to ensure that you call the `base.Measure` method from your <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation.

 ### Create a layout manager factory

-The custom layout manager can then be created in a layout manager factory.
+The custom layout manager should be created in a layout manager factory.
 This is achieved by creating a type that implements the <xref:Microsoft.Maui.Controls.ILayoutManagerFactory> interface:

 ```csharp
 using Microsoft.Maui.Layouts;